 About 18,000 members make up the unknown Dowayo or Namchis people of Cameroon, who live around the city of Poli in the northern region of the country.
 The English anthropologist Nigel Barley put them on the map by describing their rites and customs in the novel ‘Innocent Anthropologist’ (1983).
-Economy and social organization The Dowayo […]
+Economy and social organization of the […]

 With a population of over 30 million, the Hausa are one of the largest ethnic groups in all of Africa.
 Primarily, the Hausa people are found in the Sahel northern Nigeria and southeastern Niger.
 They are governed by Muslim emirs and their economy is based on agriculture, livestock and trade.
 The majority of the Hausa […]